Deploy an expedited security update using the Windows Update for Business deployment service

 During a deployment

-While a deployment is in progress, you can pause the deployment by updating its state, as well as update its audience members and exclusions.
+While deployment is in progress, you can pause the deployment by updating its state and update its audience members and exclusions.

 After a deployment

-After all devices assigned to a deployment audience have been initially offered the update, it is possible that not all devices have started or completed the update, due to factors like device connectivity.
-As long as the deployment still exists, it continues to make sure that Windows Update is offering the update to the assigned devices whenever they reconnect.
+After all devices assigned to a deployment audience have been initially offered the update, not all devices may have started or completed the update, due to factors like device connectivity.
+As long as the deployment still exists, it ensures that Windows Update is offering the update to the assigned devices whenever they reconnect.